Skip to content

 Property language works best when each category is easy to scan

-The strongest uncontested packet stays readable while still making ownership, responsibility, and follow-up steps unmistakably clear.
+The strongest uncontested paperwork stays readable while still making ownership, responsibility, and follow-up steps unmistakably clear.

 Real property